 Why does sin lead to death, according to Methodist teaching?
 What do Methodists believe about heaven and hell?
 Do Methodists believe it’s okay to be cremated?
 Keep reading to learn more.

-Physical and spiritual death is a consequence of sin (e.g. Rom.
-6:23), so in order to live forever with God in heaven and other believers, sin must be overcome.
-The death and resurrection of Jesus Christ overcomes sin and death, which enables believers to have eternal life (e.g. John 3:16).
+Physical and spiritual death is a consequence of sin (e.g., Rom.
+6:23), so people must overcome sin to live forever with God in heaven and other believers.
+The death and resurrection of Jesus Christ overcome sin and death, which enables believers to have eternal life (e.g., John 3:16).

 The founder of Methodism, John Wesley (1703-1791), was profoundly focused on heaven while he lived on earth.
-Heaven wasn’t simply a destination for Wesley, but it defined his life in that he lived in this world but live for the next world.
-The reality of heaven led Wesley to evangelize unbelievers, disciple believers, worship God in Spirit and Truth, and immerse himself in Scripture,
+Heaven wasn’t simply a destination for Wesley, but it defined his life in that he lived in this world but lived for the next world.
+(Also see Do Methodists Believe in Predestination?)

-I want to know one thing, the way to heaven; how to land safe on that happy shore.
+The reality of heaven led Wesley to evangelize unbelievers, disciple believers, worship God in Spirit and Truth, and immerse himself in Scripture, “I want to know one thing, the way to heaven; how to land safe on that happy shore.
 God Himself has condescended to teach the way; for this end He came from heaven.
 He hath written it down in a book.
 Give me that book!
-At any price give me the Book of God!John Wesley
+At any price give me the Book of God!”

 While the Bible offers glimpses of heaven, it doesn’t offer readers a holistic, detailed image of what it will be like or look like.
-Like other Christians, Methodists acknowledge there is some mystery to heaven, but what is unknown will be just as wonderful as what is known.
+Like other Christians, Methodists acknowledge some mystery to heaven, but what is unknown will be just as wonderful as what is known.

-Methodists’ beliefs about heaven:
+Methodists’ beliefs about heaven